megazear7/zelt-stack-docs/src/partials/getting-started.md

 ## Data Persistence

-Data Persistence in the zelt-stack-template organizes all application data in a `data` directory, with app data under `data/app/` and book data under `data/books/` in subdirectories with `index.json` files.
-Each book directory includes audio and references subfolders for related files, all managed through server-side file operations.
-This structure ensures scalable, file-based data storage with clear organization.
+Data persistence in the zelt-stack-template organizes application data in a `data` directory.
+App data goes under `data/app/`, and specific data like books under `data/books/`, with subdirectories containing `index.json` files.
+Each data directory can include subfolders for related files like audio or references, managed via server-side file operations.
+This provides scalable, file-based storage with clear organization.

 ## Development Practices

-Development Practices in the zelt-stack-template emphasize automated tooling with `npm run fix` for linting and formatting, `npm run build` for compilation, and `npm start` for development serving.
-Large changes require work plans in `.github/prompts/work-plan.md` for review, and debugging uses Chrome DevTools sparingly.
-This workflow promotes code quality, consistency, and efficient development cycles.
+Development in the zelt-stack-template emphasizes automated tooling: `npm run fix` for linting and formatting, `npm run build` for compilation, and `npm start` for development serving.
+Large changes need work plans in `.github/prompts/work-plan.md` for review, with debugging relying on Chrome DevTools when necessary.
+This setup promotes code quality, consistency, and efficient development.